Funding from SSF

 - Henrik Ehrsson – The neurophysiology of bodily Bodily Self-Consciousness.
 (2006-2010)

 - Maria Lindskog – Effects of the rewarding system on memory.
 (2006-2010)

 - Silvia Paddock – Genetic studies of bipolar diseases.
 (2006-2010)

 Research Infrastructure Fellows

-The aim for the support to the Research Infrastructure Fellows is improve and increase the availability of Swedish infrastructure, promote interdisciplinary research and collaboration between institutions and disciplines, and engage new user groups, including industry.
+The aim of the support to the Research Infrastructure Fellows is to improve and increase the availability of Swedish infrastructure, promote interdisciplinary research and collaboration between institutions and disciplines, and engage new user groups, including industry.
 Each project in the program receives a grant of SEK 15 million for a period of 5 years (2015-2020).

 - Pontus Blomberg – Vecura, an infrastructure for clinical regenerative medicine

 - Janne Lehtiö – Infrastructure for innovative proteome analysis